Los Angeles Southwest College Building

 • Money management /Stress management workshops referrals

-• Peer mentoring and more
+• Peer mentoring referrals and more

 Our veterans' counselors and staff can help you access and maximize your benefits for your educational needs, as well as identify and connect you with LASC’s outstanding support and services to help you achieve your goals.
 Your first step is scheduling an appointment with one of our Veterans Resource Center counselors.
 Contact or stop by the VRC to schedule an appointment.